daogurtsov/KISS.Animate/README.md

         transition: 'fadeToggle', // animation affect name ( jquery API animations method name )
         splitter: 'split', // adds class to first content entitty, present for wrapper
         css: true, // sets slides on position:absolute and display:none
+        // if you expirience layout glitches on page reload, set this option on false and add this css to your style :
+        // use class from wrapSlideWith element.  .className { position:absolute; display:none; }
         onComplete: null // action listener, fired on animation complere, can be any custom function };
 /*